 Comparison Guide · Bay Area

-Fascial Maneuvers vs. Myofascial Release: What Is the Difference?
+Fascial Maneuvers vs. Myofascial Release vs. Stretching: What Is the Difference?

 Sessions in Foster City, CA — serving the San Francisco Bay Area and Peninsula.

-If you have been searching for myofascial release or fascia release in the Bay Area, you have probably noticed a wide range of approaches.
-Some involve deep tissue work.
-Others use foam rollers, massage guns, or sustained pressure from a therapist.
-All of them aim to free the connective tissue that wraps through every muscle, joint, and organ in your body.
+If you have been searching for myofascial release, fascia release, or stretching, you have probably noticed a wide range of approaches — deep tissue work, foam rollers, massage guns, or simply reaching for your toes after a run.
+All of them aim to free the connective tissue that wraps through every muscle, joint, and organ.

-But there is another approach that is gaining attention, especially for people who want something gentler and more self-directed: Human Garage Fascial Maneuvers.
-While both myofascial release and fascial maneuvers address the same living tissue, they do so in fundamentally different ways.
-Understanding the difference can help you choose the path that fits your body and your goals.
+But there is another approach gaining attention for people who want something gentler and more self-directed: Human Garage Fascial Maneuvers.
+All three help the body feel better, but they do so in fundamentally different ways.

 What is myofascial release?

-Myofascial release (MFR) is a hands-on therapy developed to address restrictions in the fascial system.
-A trained practitioner applies sustained, gentle-to-moderate pressure to specific areas where fascia has tightened or adhered.
-The goal is to stretch, soften, and break up fascial restrictions so the tissue can glide and move more freely again.
+Myofascial release (MFR) is a hands-on therapy that addresses restrictions in the fascial system.
+A trained practitioner applies sustained, gentle-to-moderate pressure to areas where fascia has tightened, so the tissue can glide and move freely again.

-It is often performed on a treatment table, similar to massage therapy.
-Sessions may focus on trigger points, areas of pain, or postural patterns.
-Many people experience relief from chronic tension, restricted range of motion, and pain after a series of MFR treatments.
-It is widely practiced by physical therapists, massage therapists, and bodyworkers across the Bay Area.
+It is often performed on a treatment table, focusing on trigger points, pain areas, or postural patterns.
+Many people experience relief from chronic tension and restricted range of motion after a series of treatments.
+It is widely practiced by physical therapists and bodyworkers across the Bay Area.

-The key characteristic of traditional myofascial release is that it is something done to the body.
+The key characteristic is that it is something done to the body.
 The practitioner identifies the restriction and applies the pressure.
 You receive the work.

 What are fascial maneuvers?

-During a session, you are the one moving.
-Very slowly.
-Through small spirals in the spine, ribs, hips, and limbs.
-Your breath leads the way.
+During a session, you are the one moving — very slowly, through small spirals in the spine, ribs, hips, and limbs.
+Your breath leads.
 Gentle hands-on cues may guide the tissue, but nothing is forced.
-The nervous system stays calm, and because fascia responds to safety rather than pressure, the release happens organically.

-The central idea is simple: fascia does not release through force.
+The idea is simple: fascia does not release through force.
 It releases when the nervous system feels safe enough to let go.
-Fascial maneuvers create that safety by slowing everything down and letting your body lead.

 Myofascial release vs. fascial maneuvers: a side-by-side look